Skip to Content

-The history of Cork City Gaol is long and eventful, and I’m not going to be able to do it justice with a short overview.
+The history of Cork City Gaol is long and eventful, and it is impossible to do it full justice in a short overview.

 Designed in the early 1800s

-The Gaol was designed in the early 1800s to replace the city’s old gaol at the North Gate Bridge, which by that point was almost 100 years old, overcrowded and unhygienic.
+The gaol was designed in the early 1800s to replace the old city prison at North Gate Bridge, which by then was almost 100 years old and plagued by overcrowding and poor conditions.

-The building work started in 1818.
-It was designed by the architect William Robertson and built by the Deanes.
-When the prison opened in 1824, it was described as being “the finest in three kingdoms”.
+Construction began in 1818.
+The building was designed by William Robertson and built by the Deane family.
+When it opened in 1824, it was described as “the finest in three kingdoms”.

 Early days at the gaol